Community Advisory Groups

 Local Government Network

-The Local Government Network, in particular the 17 Councils of the Salinity & Water Quality Alliance, maintains ongoing formal and constructive relationships between the Councils and Central Tablelands and Central West Local Land Services (LLS).
+The Local Government Network, in particular the 18 Councils of the Central West Councils Environment and Waterways Alliance, maintains ongoing formal and constructive relationships between the Councils and Central Tablelands and Central West Local Land Services.

-- ensure the proper management of natural resources in the social, economic, environmental interests and cultural condition of this region of the State, and
+- ensure the proper management of natural resources in the social, economic, environmental interests and cultural condition of this region of the State

-- ensure there is a strategic and long term approach to NRM and biosecurity management
+- ensure there is a strategic and long term approach to natural resource management and biosecurity management

-Central Tablelands Local Land Services recognise the importance of Local Government in the management of natural resources, as a planner, manager and local community leader.
+- Central Tablelands Local Land Services recognises the importance of local government in the management of natural resources as a planner, manager and local community leader.

-The formal recognition of this collaboration is through the Salinity & Water Quality Alliance Local Government Reference Group which meets quarterly across the region to exchange information, discuss and plan future activities, such as capacity building events, and joint external funding opportunities.
+- The formal recognition of this collaboration is through the Central West Councils Environment and Waterways Alliance Local Government Reference Group which meets quarterly across the region to exchange information, discuss and plan future activities, such as capacity building events, and joint external funding opportunities.

-These actions are captured in the Alliance 5 Year Plan which supports the outcomes in both the LLS and Councils' Strategic Plans.
+These actions are captured in the Alliance Five Year Plan which supports the outcomes in both the Local Land Services and councils' strategic plans.

 The Central Tablelands Regional Landcare Network represents Landcare and community groups involved in natural resource management.
-There are over 60 Landcare groups across the Central Tablelands region and five Landcare networks.
+There are more than 60 Landcare groups across the Central Tablelands region and five Landcare networks.